Medical Record Components

 Information Governance Lens

-Information governance is the set of policies, roles, and controls that keep health data trustworthy.
-For CCA scenarios, that means complete records, accurate patient identity, consistent data definitions, timely documentation, controlled access, and reliable reporting.
+Information governance (IG) is the framework of policies, roles, and controls that keeps health data trustworthy.
+AHIMA's IG principles map directly to coding: accountability, transparency, integrity, protection, compliance, availability, retention, and disposition.
+In practice this means complete records, accurate patient identity, consistent data definitions, timely documentation, controlled access, and reliable reporting.

 Test Your Knowledge

-Which record component is usually the best source for the details needed to code a surgical procedure?
+Which record component is usually the best source for the details needed to code a surgical procedure in ICD-10-PCS?

 A